-XVIIITH I.A.C.S.
-SUMMER SCHOOL ON BASIC SCIENCES, 2016(Summer School for Higher Secondary School leaving students)
+XIXTH I.A.C.S.
+SUMMER SCHOOL ON BASIC SCIENCES, 2017(Summer School for Higher Secondary School leaving students)

 There is no course fee.
 The institute will not provide the participants any accommodation and/or travel expenses.
-Those willing to enroll should collect the Registration Form from the Departmental Office, Theoretical Physics Department, Indian Association for the Cultivation of Science, Jadavpur, Kolkata-700032 or from IACS website (this link) and submit the same along with the copies of testimonials (Madhyamik (Secondary) Admit Card, Madhyamik (Secondary) Marksheet and Higher Secondary Admit Card)at the departmental office in person or electronically to firstname.lastname@example.org on or before 17th May, 2016.
+Those willing to enroll should collect the Registration Form from the Departmental Office, Theoretical Physics Department, Indian Association for the Cultivation of Science, Jadavpur, Kolkata-700032 or download from IACS website and submit the same duly filled in and signed along with self-attested photocopy (one each) of Madhyamik (Secondary) Admit Card, Madhyamik (Secondary) Marksheet and Higher Secondary Admit Card to the Departmental Office, Department of Theoretical Physics,(R/No.-C411, 3rd Floor, Centenary Building, IACS) in person or submit the same electronically to firstname.lastname@example.org on or before 26th April, 2017.

 About the Summer School

 The Indian Association for Cultivation of Science was set up more than 141 years ago by Dr. Mahendra Lal Sircar, who wanted to build a scientific culture among his countrymen.
 Dr. Mahendra Lal Sircar went on to say "Man must continually be at a subject observing and experimenting, before he can acquire that knowledge of it which will enable him to feel his own deficiencies and the deficiencies in that branch of science which he has made his specialty, before indeed he can engage with any hope of success in researches which will improve both himself and his science".